Male Breast Reduction Overview

 Male Breast Reduction is usually performed only on breasts that are fully developed.
 Teenage boys who develop an abnormal degree of breast enlargement should wait to see if the condition resolves on its own.
 Gynecomastia that begins in adolescence usually goes away spontaneously within 2 or 3 years.

-If you believe that you may be a good candidate for Male Breast Reduction, a qualified plastic surgeon can evaluate your condition, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.
+If you believe you may be a good candidate for Male Breast Reduction, schedule your consultation with a Top Plastic Surgeon to discuss your options.
+Your surgeon will conduct a medical examination, explain anything about the procedure you don't understand, answer all of your questions and help you decide if the procedure is right for you.

 Male Breast Reduction Risks